-Students are to abide by the TRAILBLAZER SAFE SIX and encourage them to stay on campus as much as possible.
+Students are to abide by the ALL-TOGETHER AS TRAILBLAZERS and encourage them to stay on campus as much as possible.
 However, should they choose to leave, we also ask that they recognize it is their responsibility to keep themselves and the Ohio Christian community safe.

 What does wearing a mask look like on campus?

 Students, faculty, and staff will be expected to wear masks while on campus.
 During the semester, once students are seated, they may remove their masks and as long as faculty maintain a 6-foot distance, they may remove their masks to aid in lecturing, leading discussion, and answering questions.